Orbifold Chern classes inequalities and applications: Remarks on Lang--Vojta's conjecture in codimension one

 \end{remark}

-\begin{enumerate} \item The restriction $(\Omega_X\log (D))|_S$ is semipositive with respect to $(P_{\sigma}(K_X+D))|_S$, where $P_{\sigma}$ is the positive part of the divisorial Zariski decomposition of $K_X+D$. \item The restriction $(P_{\sigma}(K_X+D))|_S$ of the positive part of $K_X+D$ verifies the equality $P_{\sigma}(K_X+D)|_S \cdot N((K_X+D)|_S)=0$, where $N({K_X+D}|_S)$ is the negative part of the Zariski decomposition of the pseudo-effective divisor $(K_X+D)|_S$. \end{enumerate} Although Item~\ref{item:Wrong1} in the conditions above can most likely be recovered by~\cite[Thm.~2.1]{CP13} and the arguments in Sections~\ref{sect:section3_restriction} and~\ref{sect:section4_semipositivity} in the current paper, the second condition~\ref{item:Wrong2} is more problematic as the underlying assumption is that Zariski decomposition is functorial, a condition that in general does not hold.
+\begin{enumerate} \item The restriction $(\Omega^1_X\log (D))|_S$ is semipositive with respect to $(P_{\sigma}(K_X+D))|_S$, where $P_{\sigma}$ is the positive part of the divisorial Zariski decomposition of $K_X+D$, cf.~\cite[Chapt.~III]{Nak04}. \item The restriction $(P_{\sigma}(K_X+D))|_S$ of the positive part of $K_X+D$ verifies the equality $P_{\sigma}(K_X+D)|_S \cdot N((K_X+D)|_S)=0$, where $N({K_X+D}|_S)$ is the negative part of the Zariski decomposition of the pseudoeffective divisor $(K_X+D)|_S$. \end{enumerate} Although Item~\ref{item:Wrong1} in the conditions above can most likely be recovered by~\cite[Thm.~2.1]{CP13} and the arguments in Sections~\ref{sect:section3_restriction} and~\ref{sect:section4_semipositivity} in the current paper, the second condition~\ref{item:Wrong2} is more problematic as the underlying assumption is that Zariski decomposition is functorial; a condition that in general does not hold.

-\begin{remark} Starting with a general type variety $X$ and a divisor $D$ such that $(X,D)$ is lc, thanks to~\cite{BCHM10}, it is certainly possible to establish a Miyaoka-Yau inequality using a minimal model of $(X,D)$.
-More precisely, let $\pi: (X,D) \dashrightarrow (X', D')$ be a LMMP map resulting in the minimal model $(X',D')$.
+\begin{remark} Starting with a general type variety $X$ and a divisor $D$ such that $(X,D)$ is dlt, thanks to~\cite{BCHM10}, it is certainly possible to establish a Miyaoka--Yau inequality using a minimal model of $(X,D)$.
+More precisely, let $\pi: (X,D) \dashrightarrow (X', D')$ be a LMMP map resulting in the log-minimal model $(X',D')$.
 Let $\wtilde \pi: \wtilde X \to X'$ be a desingularization of $\pi$ factoring through $\mu: \wtilde X\to X$.
-Now, one can use the original arguments of Miyaoka, together with those of Megyesi, to show that the inequality
+Now, as we pointed out prior to Theorem~\ref{thm:MYMain}, thanks to~\cite{CP14}, one can use the original arguments of Miyaoka, together with those of Megyesi (and his use of $\mathcal Q$-Chern classes), to show that the inequality

 holds for any ample divisor $H\subset X'$.
 Furthermore, we can use known results on the behaviour of Chern classes under birational morphisms to show that